NCI Affordable Cancer Technologies Program

 Can multiple LMIC institutions be part of the application?

 Yes.
-Multi-site validation requiring sites in multiple LMICs can be an important component of some ACTs projects.
+Multisite validation requiring sites in multiple LMICs can be an important component of some ACTs projects.
 When including multiple LMICs, it is essential that individuals from those institutions are represented in the key personnel and contribute intellectually to the research studies.

 How should the Milestones and Timelines section of the application be structured?

 ACTs applications must include a specific section labeled Milestones and Timelines as a part of the Research Strategy portion of the application.
 Specific aims may not be regarded as milestones (unless they include quantitative end points).
 Specific aims describe the goals and intended path of the research, while milestones are a way of determining whether an applicant has successfully reached the specified goals.
-Milestones should be clearly stated and presented in a quantitative manner (e.g., numerical specifications of sensitivity and specificity or a count of some desired detection target, etc.), and include all of the following:
+Milestones should be clearly stated and presented in a quantitative manner (e.g., numerical specifications of sensitivity and specificity or a count of some desired detection target), and include all of the following:

-- Milestones are goals that create go/no-go decision points in the project and must include clear and quantitative objective criteria for success.
+- milestones are goals that create go/no-go decision points in the project and must include clear and quantitative objective criteria for success

-- Annual milestones should function as indicators of a project's continued progress, revealing emergent difficulties, and will be used to evaluate the application in peer review and in consideration of continued funding for awarded projects in non-competing award years.
+- annual milestones should function as indicators of a project's continued progress, revealing emergent difficulties, and will be used to evaluate the application in peer review and in consideration of continued funding for awarded projects in noncompeting award years

-- Milestones should be well described, quantitative, and scientifically justified.
+- milestones should be well described, quantitative, and scientifically justified

 Examples of possible milestones/quantitative performance measures:

-- Detection of a targeted cancer cell in 109 normal cells;
+- detection of a targeted cancer cell in 109 normal cells

-- Demonstration that the measured analyte is highly correlated (Pearson correlation coefficient r >0.95) for a cancer question in a given human biospecimen when analyzed on different days.
-This should include mean, standard deviation, and relative standard deviation for repeatability targets superior to next best approach (if applicable);
+- demonstration that the measured analyte is highly correlated (Pearson correlation coefficient r >0.95) for a cancer question in a given human biospecimen when analyzed on different days; this should include mean, standard deviation, and relative standard deviation for repeatability targets superior to next best approach (if applicable)

-- Reduction of sequence read errors to one in 5,000,000 base pairs;
+- reduction of sequence read errors to one in 5,000,000 base pairs

-- Demonstration that the technology gives the same result in 95 out of 100 assays;
+- demonstration that the technology gives the same result in 95 out of 100 assays

-- Demonstration that the technology has >95% analytical and clinical sensitivity and specificity;
+- demonstration that the technology has >95% analytical and clinical sensitivity and specificity

-Note: Applications lacking quantitative milestones, as determined by NCI program staff, will be returned to the applicant without review.
+Applications lacking quantitative milestones, as determined by NCI program staff, will be returned to the applicant without review.

-What is the impact of 2 CFR 200.216,(Prohibition on certain telecommunication and video surveillance services or equipment) on international collaborations and direct foreign awards?
+What is the impact of 2 CFR 200.216 (prohibition on certain telecommunication and video surveillance services or equipment) on international collaborations and direct foreign awards?

-NIH Guide Notice NOT-OD-21-041 summarizes new requirements for grant and contact recipients regarding use of federal funds prohibited telecommunications providers.
+NIH Guide Notice NOT-OD-21-041 summarizes new requirements for grant and contact recipients regarding use of federal funds prohibited for telecommunications providers.
 Please also refer to the FAQs for the guide notice and the Office of Management and Budget FAQs on these requirements.

 For all awards at NIH, please note the following points: